ayubshahab/ayubshahab/README.md

 <details><summary><h3>About me:</h3></summary>
   <br>
   <p style="border 1px solid">
-    As a fourth-year undergraduate student at the University of Virginia pursuing a degree in Computer Science, I am a driven Full Stack developer with expertise in Web-Development and App Development.
+    As a fourth-year undergraduate student at the University of Virginia, pursuing a degree in Computer Science, I am a driven Full Stack developer with expertise in Web-Development and App Development.
 With over 4 years of experience in developing apps and websites using various tech-stacks, including React, React Native, PHP, Laravel, WordPress, I am dedicated to staying on top of the latest technological advancements in the field.
   </p>
   <br>
   <p>